hsyed/rules_kotlin_old/README.md

 This is a fork of the pubref kotlin rules.
 Detailed documentation is incoming.
 The `old` directory contains pubref logic and documentation.

-## Usage (detailed documentation incoming):

-The workspace import is: `//kotlin:kotlin.bzl`. see the file for usage details.

-Basic smoke tests can be run using `make test.smoke`.

 ## Changes made to the pubref rules.

 * The macros have been replaced with three basic rules.
 These model the java rules as much as possible -- `kotlin_binary`, `kotlin_library` and `kotlin_test`.